 Heart and Stroke Foundation of Canada

 Ontario Association of Speech-Language Pathologists and Audiologist

 Communication facts: special populations: dysphagia—2008 edition.
 American-Speech-Language-Hearing Association website.
 Available at:

 Dysphagia.
 Cedars-Sinai website.
 Available at:

 .
 Updated August 2, 2013.
 Accessed August 13, 2013.

 Huckabee M. Application of EMG biofeedback in the treatment of oral pharyngeal dysphagia.
 Biofeedback Foundation of Europe website.
 Available at:

 Restive D, Marchese-Ragona R, Lauria G, Squatrito S, Gullo D, Vigneri R. Botulinum toxin treatment for oropharyngeal dysphagia associated with diabetic neuropathy.
-American Diabetes Association website.
+Diabetes Care.
+2006 Dec;29(12):2650-3.
 Available at: